PDM4AR/exercises/docs/07-optimization.md

 #### **Cost performances**

 For the cost performances, we use multiple (*5* ) **accuracy** metrics, one for each cost, which we compute by calculating the average from the individual cost scores of the *feasible* test cases where that cost should be optimized: $\frac{\sum score_{i}}{N_{total,i}}$.
 The score is 0 if you violate any constraint.
-If you don't violate any constraint, the score is 0 if the cost of your solution is worse than the ground truth optimal cost by more than **tol** = *max(5% of the ground truth optimal cost, min_abs_tol)*, linearly intepolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
+If you don't violate any constraint, the score is 0 if the cost of your solution is worse than the ground truth optimal cost by more than **tol** = *max(5% of the ground truth optimal cost, min_abs_tol)*, linearly interpolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
 The score is also 1 if by any chance the cost of your solution is more optimal than our ground truth optimal cost, given that your solution is not violating any active constraint.
 Mistaking a ground truth *feasible* problem as *unfeasible* is scored with a 0.
 Note that we are checking the cost of your feasible voyage plan (and not the voyage plan itself) since there is only one optimal cost, but that can be generated by different optimal solutions/voyage plans.

 #### **Total performance**